For National Certified Counselors:

 Response times depend on the volume of submissions at the time of receipt.
 You are highly encouraged to respond as quickly as possible with all requested documentation.
 Average response time is 6–8 weeks from submission of all required documents.

 By submitting your application and payment, you are automatically considered for the first available examination administration.
 However, in order to sit for the examination, your ethics review must be complete.
 Submitting a complete and accurate packet will help expedite the review process, as failure to provide all required documents will cause delays.

 If the review process is not complete by the time test sites are arranged, you will automatically be registered for the next examination administration date, assuming you are eligible.

-Although individuals can choose to register for an examination as part of the board certification application process, there is no application specific to the examination itself.
-The examination is one of the requirements of the board certification application.
+Although individuals can choose to register for an examination as part of the certification application process, there is no application specific to the examination itself.
+The examination is one of the requirements of the national certification application.

-No. If you are or were the subject of criminal and/or other offense matters that did not result in a conviction, you do not need to disclose such matters, unless otherwise instructed by NBCC.
+If you are or were the subject of criminal and/or other offense matters, you will need to disclose such matters, unless otherwise instructed by NBCC.

 *Please note: You must disclose pending matters.

 You are required to disclose any of the required disclosure matters within 60 days of your awareness of the charge or complaint even if the matter has not reached its conclusion in the legal system or reviewing organization.

 No. Once your submission has been reviewed, you will be notified via the email and/or postal mailing address listed in your Credentialing Gateway account.

 No. The NBCC Ethics Department serves as a reviewing entity for complaints and disclosures.
 We do not provide guidance for ethical dilemmas.
 We encourage you to review the NBCC Code of Ethics and the ethical guidelines of your state licensure board.